-As 2013 comes to a close we begin to eagerly anticipate what 2014 will bring.
-“Start the year off with a positive attitude and a rejuvenating lifestyle” will be what many health care professionals will be touting from now until the New Year.
-During the holidays, many of us fall out of our healthy routines, so tips on practical, healthy living around the holidays is always helpful.
+As the year comes to a close, we begin to eagerly anticipate what the new year will bring.
+Starting the New Year off with a positive attitude and a rejuvenating lifestyle goal is what many healthcare professionals will be touting from now until the January 1st.
+During this time many of us are forced to break the mold of our regular routines, so practical, healthy living information around the holidays is always well received.
 Since it can be difficult to balance the lingering holiday treats with the treadmill, here are some tips on how to stay fit throughout the busy holiday season…and beyond.

-Mentally prepare yourself.
 Research shows that, for most Americans, the drive to over- indulge and under exercise is governed more by emotions than by environmental factors.
-Since we often eat in response to feelings, the holiday season may stir up a whole pot of emotions for many of us.
-The olfactory sense is a direct pathway to the brain, says Warren Huberman, a clinical psychologist specializing in weight control at the New York University Medical Center.
-This can send you back to the kitchen time and time again without a real hunger for food.
-It’s great to gather with friends and family to celebrate with an elaborate meal.
+Since we often eat in response to feelings, the holiday season stirs up a whole pot of emotions for many of us.
+Certain foods can themselves be an emotional trigger.
+Much like music can evoke memories, so can foods or meal time.
+Thrown on top of that, the olfactory sense is a direct pathway to the brain, says Warren Huberman, a clinical psychologist specializing in weight control at the New York University Medical Center.
+Combinations like this can send you back to the kitchen time and time again without a real hunger for more food.
+It’s okay to have positive food associations with holiday meals.
+It’s a good thing to gather with friends and family to celebrate over an elaborate meal.
 However, strive to focus on those positive memories, not covering them up with the foods you associate with those feelings, says Katherine Muller, Psy.
 D. director of the Cognitive Behavior Therapy at Montefiore Medical Center in New York.

-Pray.
-A recent poll done by USA Today revealed that one routine people cannot live without, even on vacation, is prayer.
+A recent poll taken in the USA Today revealed that one routine people cannot live without, even on vacation, is prayer.
 This is encouraging news!
 It says that Christians and non-Christians both recognize the power of prayer.
-God delights in every form of prayer to Him – spoken, thought, or written.
+You can pray out loud.
+There is power in the spoken word.
+God delights in every form of prayer to Him.
 Therefore, if you know your lifestyle choices will be a burden during the holidays, by all means, lift those concerns to Him.
 Pray honestly and fervently (1 Thess.
 5:17).

-This holiday season, rejuvenate your days with exercise, enjoy seasonal treats in moderation, and, most importantly, give thanks to your Father for sending His Son.
-The true reason for the season (Jn.
-1:14).
+Enjoy your holiday treats in moderation, rejuvenate your days with activity and, most importantly, give thanks to your Father for sending His Son.
+The true reason for the season (Jn.1:14).